c0reyes/Greeting/README.md

 ## Clone Repository

-Clone to your machine if you want or use the repository from GitHub.
+Clone to your machine, if you want or use the repository from GitHub.
 Create new repository on Gitea.

 ```
 git clone https://github.com/c0reyes/Greeting.git